3kam/SoftwareEngineeringProject/README.md

 ---

 ## Problem Definition
-The SMSHS canteen services over 800 students daily, resulting in:
+The SMSHS canteen services **up to** 800 students daily, resulting in:
 - Long queue times during recess and lunch
 - Inefficient order management for staff
 - Reduced eating time for students